Editorial

 Who writes here

 Founding editor and primary author: Jeff Brown.
 Openly bipolar since 2003.
-Three-time patented technology inventor, founder and CEO of Peerlert, two decades of advocacy work, and a public diagnosis history we treat as professional context rather than confession.
+Three-time patented technology inventor, two decades of advocacy work, and a public diagnosis history we treat as professional context rather than confession.

 Guest contributors are noted by byline.
 Every author publishing on Bipolarist either (a) lives with bipolar disorder themselves, (b) has formal clinical or research credentials in psychiatry / clinical psychology / neuroscience, or (c) writes in clearly-marked allyship from another disability/identity tradition (cancer survivorship, autism, etc.).